aridjayarecipes/cutesrecipes.web.app/content/post/1898-simple-way-to-make-quick-freekeh-salad.md

 1. Get 250 g (I pack cooked freekeh)

 This colourful Freekeh Sweet and Spicy Warm salad combines roasted squash and sticky dates with a fragrant and spiced freekeh.
 Freekeh is a delightful young wheat with a nutty flavor and a toothy bite.
-Containing twice as much protein and fiber as If you like tabbouleh, you'll love this Freekeh Salad with Minted Sumac Dressing!
+Containing twice as much protein and fiber as If you like tabbouleh, you&#39;ll love this Freekeh Salad with Minted Sumac Dressing!
 This Freekeh Salad recipe is filled with flavor, protein, and lots of delightful ingredients.

 <!--inarticleads2-->